duneanalytics/docs/docs/data-tables/spellbook/contributing/6-configure-alias-and-materialization-strategy.md

 ---
-title: 6. 🎨 Materiliazing Your Models and Naming/Aliasing them
+title: 6. 🎨 Configure Alias and Materialization
 description: With our Spell’s SQL defined, it’s time to configure our aliases.
 ---